Expressionism Art Style

 The History of Expressionism

 As a movement, the term 'Expressionism' usually denotes the late-19th century, early-20th century schools of emotive or interpretive art, which emerged mainly in Germany and Paris as a reaction to the more passive style of Impressionism.
 In the sense that it was a reaction to Impressionism, we may describe expressionism as an example of "post-Impressionism".
 In any event, whereas Impressionist painters sought only to reproduce nature (notably the effects of sunlight), Expressionist painters sought to express their feelings about what they saw.
-It was a more active, more subjective type of art.
+It was a more active, more subjective type of modern art.

 Pioneers of Expressionism

 Van Gogh (1853-90) exemplifies expressionism.
 Not only were most of his pictures autobiographical, in that they chronicled his thoughts, feelings and mental equilibrium, but even the composition, colours and brushwork of his paintings were a close reflection of his feelings as he painted.
 Few artists have since equalled his genuine intensity of self-expression.
+See his unique style of expressionist painting at the Van Gogh Museum in Amsterdam and at the Kroller-Muller Museum in Otterlo.

 The third great pioneer of expressionism was Edvard Munch (1863-1944), the neurotic Norwegian painter and printmaker who, despite being emotionally scarred in early life, managed to live to over 80 years of age.
 However, nearly all his best pictures were painted before his nervous breakdown in 1908.

 Another harbinger of expressionist art was the Swiss Symbolist painter Ferdinand Hodler (1853-1918), and the Symbolist James Ensor (1860-1949).
+See also: History of Expressionist Painting (c.1880-1930).

 How Did Expressionism Develop?

-Although one might say that the Worpswede group (1889-1905) in Germany and to a lesser extent Les Nabis group in Paris, were expressionistic, the first distinct style of expressionism to emerge was Fauvism, led by Henri Matisse (1869-1954).
+Although one might say that the Worpswede group (1889-1905) in Germany and to a lesser extent Les Nabis group in Paris, were expressionistic - see, for instance, the primitivist portraits of Paula Modersohn-Becker (1876-1907) - the first distinct style of expressionism was Fauvism.
+It emerged in Paris in 1905 and was led by Henri Matisse (1869-1954).
 Other Fauvist painters included Andre Derain (1880-1954), Maurice de Vlaminck (1876-1958), Georges Braque (1882-1963), Raoul Dufy (1877-1953), Albert Marquet (1875-1947) and Georges Rouault (1871-1958).
 Characterized by violent and vivid colours, fauvist paintings were first exhibited at the 1905 Salon d'Automne exhibition in Paris.
 However, the movement was short-lived.

 Expressionism really took root in Germany, in Dresden, Munich and Berlin.
 Three separate groups emerged, which are collectively referred to by art historians as German Expressionism: Die Brucke (1905-13), Der Blaue Reiter (1909-14), and the post-war Die Neue Sachlichkeit (1920s).